Welcome to today's edition of the Rush 24-7 podcast.

 That's what campaigns are supposed to do.

-If you are deciding that you like Romney's toughness the way he's taken out newt, I got a thing for you.
+If you are deciding that you like Romney's toughness, the way he's taken out Newt, I got a thing for you.

-He isn't gonna do that against Obama.
+He isn't going to do that against Obama.

 Do you think the Republican Party's got the guts to do that against Obama?